 2.3.5.1 Members.
-The Trustees shall be composed of the Bishop, who shall be the President, and fifteen (15) other members, three (3) of whom shall be members of the clergy entitled to vote at Convention and twelve (12) of whom shall be laypersons each of whom are communicants in good standing of a congregation that have been admitted as a Voting Congregation.
+The Trustees shall be composed of the Bishop, who shall be the President, and sixteen (16) other members, four (4) of whom shall be members of the clergy entitled to vote at Convention and twelve (12) of whom shall be laypersons each of whom is a communicant in good standing of a congregation that have been admitted as a Voting Congregation.
 Four members; one member of the clergy and three laypersons, shall be elected at each Annual Convention, so that their terms are staggered.
 The term of office shall commence at a meeting of the Trustees called or scheduled not less than 90 days after Annual Convention (the "annual organizational meeting") and continue until the annual organizational meeting held after the fourth Annual Convention following election.
-A person shall not be eligible for reelection until the next Annual Convention following expiration of their term unless they served only two year or less of a four year term.
+A person shall not be eligible for reelection until the next Annual Convention following expiration of their term unless they served only two years or less of a four year term.
 By majority vote, the remaining Trustees may fill a vacancy on the Trustees for the unexpired term by appointing a person in the same order as the person whose unexpired term is to be filled, and the person so elected shall serve for the duration of the unexpired term of the person creating the vacancy.
-In addition: at the 183rd Convention of the Diocese of Michigan, the candidate receiving the fourth-highest vote total will be elected for a three year term; at the 184th Convention of the Diocese of Michigan, the candidate receiving the fourth-highest vote total will be elected for a two year term; and the Bishop will select one member of the lay trustee class elected at the 182nd Convention of the Diocese of Michigan (October 2016) to serve for a fourth year.

-2.3.5.2 Purposes.
-The Trustees, in their discretion, shall receive transfer of property to the Diocese for one or more express purposes, and may receive funds from recognized congregations and other funds of this Diocese for investment purposes, invest such funds as directed or in their discretion as trustees they may determine; and to collect and receive all income therefrom, and to pay out the net income therefrom for the purposes of the Diocese as established by Diocesan Council as to diocesan funds or pursuant and subject to the terms of the trust or trusts or other direction under which any such property or money shall have been received by it.
+Purposes.
+The Trustees, in their discretion, shall receive transfer of 2.3.5.2 property to the Diocese for one or more express purposes, and may receive funds from recognized congregations and other funds of this Diocese for investment purposes, invest such funds as directed or in their discretion as trustees they may determine; and to collect and receive all income therefrom, and to pay out the net income therefrom for the purposes of the Diocese as established by Diocesan Council as to diocesan funds or pursuant and subject to the terms of the trust or trusts or other direction under which any such property or money shall have been received by it.
 The principal of several express trusts, or such portion thereof as the Trustees deem advisable, unless the terms of such trusts shall require otherwise, may be combined for the purpose of investment in a single fund, and the income from such fund shall be paid proportionately to the beneficiaries of the several trusts.
 The Trustees shall provide to Members of Convention and to the secretary of each congregation that has been admitted as a Voting Congregation, thirty (30) days prior to each Annual Convention, a written report concerning its work, including a report of all sales, all conveyances into and from the Diocese, and other activity regarding the trust property, including all funds administered by it during the year and an inventory of property over which it has jurisdiction.